Curey-HealthCare/Curey-HealthCareApp-Backend/DON'T README.md

    uncomment the line "'default' => env('DB_CONNECTION', 'pgsql')," and comment the line "'default' => env('DB_CONNECTION', 'mysql')," and if you want to go back to work offline, vice versa ..

+-> To make a link from 'storage/app/public' to 'public/storage' on server Run php artisan storage:link